Ferrite: A Judgmental Embedding of Session Types in Rust: Introduction

-\emph{Outline:} \secref{sec:key-ideas} provides a summary of the key ideas underlying Ferrite, with subsequent sections refining those. \secref{sec:statics} introduces the Ferrite type system, focusing on its judgmental embedding and enforcement of linearity. \secref{sec:dynamics} elaborates on Ferrite's dynamics, detailing the use of Rust channels to implement Ferrite channels. \secref{sec:advanced} explains how Ferrite addresses Rust's limited support of recursive data types to allow the definition of arbitrary recursive and shared session types. \secref{sec:discussion} provides a discussion of Ferrite's guarantees, design choices, and directions for future work, and \secref{sec:related} reviews related work.
-The Ferrite code base with examples is provided as supplementary materials.
-For convenient look-up of definitions we also include an appendix.
-We plan to submit Ferrite as an artifact.
+\emph{Outline.} \Cref{sec:background} gives a brief account of session types and sharing, as found in the $\sills$ calculus~\cite{BalzerICFP2017}. \Cref{sec:key-ideas} tours through the key ideas underlying Ferrite, which are refined in subsequent sections. \Cref{sec:statics} introduces the technical aspects of Ferrite's type system, focusing on the judgmental embedding and enforcement of linearity. \Cref{sec:advanced} explains how Ferrite addresses Rust's limited support of recursive data types to allow for arbitrary recursive and shared session types. \Cref{sec:choices} describes the implementation of n-ary choice using prisms and extensible variants. \Cref{sec:evaluation} provides an evaluation of Ferrite via a re-implementation of the Servo canvas component. \Cref{sec:related} reports on related and future work.

+An anonymized version of Ferrite's source code with examples is provided as an artifact.
+All typing rules and their encoding as well as further materials of interest to an inquisitive reader are provided in the appendix.